-Cost is $225 which includes meals from Friday dinner through Sunday lunch, 2 nights lodging, and all program.
+The cost is $375 and includes meals from Wednesday dinner through Sunday lunch, 4 nights lodging, and instruction.

 All buildings at Pine Mountain are smoke-free.
 Pets, firearms, drugs and alcohol are not permitted on School property.

 Meals are served in the Laurel House dining room.
-When possible, the School serves vegetables grown on campus.
+When possible, the School serves organic vegetables grown on campus and those purchased from local growers.
 Vegetarian meals are available upon request.

 « Return to Event Listing